ragmar/CrazyJeep/README.md

 The libraries must be on a folder "lib" that must be created in the folder "Proyecto" as follow:
     - Proyecto/lib

-And the dll should be include on the compilation folder, in "Proyecto/Proyecto"
+And the .dll should be include on the compilation folder, in "Proyecto/Proyecto"

 # Images